avhou/dne/README.md

 Even though transformers were originally designed in the field of Natural Language Processing (NLP), a lot of work has been done to use transformers with time series data.
 An overview of the different approaches can be found in [@timeseries1].
 Tashreef et al. introduced a transformer-based approach using the time2vec encoding mechanism [@timeseries2].
 The authors of this paper use transformer models to predict stock prices, and claim these models can be used both for short and long term predictions.
 Finally the effectiveness of using a transformers-based approach to forecast time series data is tested in [@timeseries3].

 The original transformer architecture introduces a quadratic time and space complexity $O(L^2)$.
-Much work has been done to overcome this memory bottleneck.
+Much work has been done to overcome these bottlenecks.
 A novel LogSparse transformer architecture is introduced in [@paper], which reduces the memory cost to $O(L {(\log {}L)}^2)$.
 The informer model [@informer] even achieves a time complexity of $O(L {\log {}L)}$.
 In this report we will soley focus on attention mechanisms in the context of time series forecasting, ignoring the space and time complexity bottleneck of the transformer algorithm.

 # Goal